marcuspeh/Gardner-Mini-chess-AI/README.md

 are placed at rows 3 and 4.

 ## Algorithm
-The AI plays the game using alpha-beta algotithm with pruning.
+The AI plays the game using alpha-beta pruning.
 To balance response and performance, I used the algorithm up to a depth of 4.
 This algorithm plays the game as player WHITE.

 ## Performance